RoqueO/knowledge-server/proxmox/networking.md

 ### Verify Firewall Rules

 1. **LAN -> VLAN 20**: Should **PASS**.
-   - From ArrStack VM, try to open qBittorrent WebUI.
+   - From ArrStack VM, try to open qBittorrent or SABnzbd WebUI.
 2. **VLAN 20 -> LAN**: Should **BLOCK**.
-   - From qBittorrent LXC console, try to SSH to ArrStack VM or ping it.
+   - From Download Clients LXC console, try to SSH to ArrStack VM or ping it.

 ## VLAN 20 Configuration Summary